Dubrovnik Old Town, Photo Source: www.pixabay.com

 Overview of the Dubrovnik Tour from Split

-Below you will find overview of the Dubrovnik Private Tour from Split for small private groups.
+Below is an overview of the Dubrovnik Private Tour from Split for small private groups.

-- The pleasant drive from Split to Dubrovnik takes 2hour 30 minutes to 3 hours by minivan, depending on the starting point and the stopovers you make on the way.
+• The pleasant drive from Split to Dubrovnik takes 2 hours and 30 minutes to 3 hours by minivan, depending on the starting point and the stopovers you make on the way.

-- After short stop for breakfast and coffee , the scenic road to Dubrovnik awaits you
+• After a short stop for breakfast and coffee, the scenic road to Dubrovnik awaits you

-- In Dubrovnik, you will be awaited by a local guide and stretch your legs in 1hour 30 minutes walking tour of Dubrovnik.
+• In Dubrovnik, you will be awaited by a local guide and stretch your legs in a 1 hour and 30 minutes walking tour of Dubrovnik.

-- Please bear in mind that taking the guided walking tour in Dubrovnik is optional on this day trip, but it is highly recommended.
+• Please bear in mind that taking the guided walking tour in Dubrovnik is optional on this day trip, but it is highly recommended.
 You can decide just to explore everything on your own, stroll the old town and city walls by yourself.
-However, we recommend taking the private guided tour.
-In little more than one hour, the local guide will give you the orientation tour of the old town, backed up by some interesting historic facts, emphasizing the importance of sights you visit in nowadays life.
+However, we recommend taking a private guided tour.
+In little more than one hour, the local guide will give you an orientation tour of the old town, backed up by some interesting historical facts, emphasizing the importance of the sights you visit in nowadays life.

-- When the time for return comes, your driver will meet you in agreed location and you can start your return drive to your holiday base in Split.
+• When the time for return comes, your driver will meet you in the agreed location and you can start your return drive to your holiday base in Split.

-- In case you decided not to take cable car to Srd Hill, you can agree with the driver to take you to this beautiful viewpoint by car before leaving Dubrovnik.
+• In case you decide not to take the cable car to Srd Hill, you can agree with the driver to take you to this beautiful viewpoint by car before leaving Dubrovnik.

-- Next, other stop along the way back home we are glad to recommend are visiting Arboretum Trsteno or stoping in Ston on Peljesac for late lunch orearly dinner.
-Peljesac is well known for oysters, shells, fish and seafood in general and this is one of the best places along the Adriatic Coast for a seafood meal.
+• Next, other stops along the way back home we are glad to recommend are visiting Arboretum Trsteno or stopping in Ston on Peljesac for late lunch or early dinner.
+Peljesac is well known for oysters, shells, fish, and seafood in general and this is one of the best places along the Adriatic Coast for a seafood meal.

 Duke's Palace in Dubrovnik, Photo Credit: VIP Holiday Booker